cfpb/consumerfinance.gov/docs/javascript-unit-tests.md

-In Jest (whose syntax is based on Jasmine), [`describe` blocks](https://jestjs.io/docs/en/api#describename-fn) serve as an organizational structures that you can use to outline the methods you need in your JS module.
+In Jest (whose syntax is based on Jasmine), [`describe` blocks](https://jestjs.io/docs/en/api#describename-fn) serve as organizational structures that you can use to outline the methods you need in your JS module.

 The root `describe` method is where we put